vol 1: About

 no formal allegiance to any church, who guide their lives by the

-Christian ideal: love of god (the whole) and neighbour (the
+Christian ideal: love of God and love of neighbour ):

 'Master, which is the